A futuristic glass dome greenhouse filled with lush greenery, set against a red Martian landscape under a colorful sky.

 Soon, Iko’s tomato perked up, and he grinned from ear to ear.

 Every week, Dr. Maple led garden workshops.
-She taught the families how to make compost from kitchen scraps, how to gently prune leaves so the plants could breathe, and how to use magnifying glasses to search for tiny bugs and friendly worms.
+She taught the families how to make compost from kitchen scraps, how to prune leaves so the plants could breathe, and how to use magnifying glasses to search for tiny bugs and friendly worms.

 The time for the first harvest arrived.
 All the families gathered, wearing hats and giggling with excitement.
-They picked lettuce leaves, plucked ripe tomatoes, and dug up carrots as orange as Martian sunrise.
+They picked lettuce leaves, plucked ripe tomatoes, and dug up carrots as orange as the Martian sunrise.
 The children raced to see who could find the roundest beet or the longest green bean.

-Dr. Maple became known as the “Garden Keeper of Mars.”
+Dr. Maple became known as the Garden Keeper of Mars.
 She wrote books and drew maps, showing where each flower and vegetable had first sprouted.
-She loved hearing stories from new gardeners—the child whose bean plant had grown taller than her, the family who made the first Martian pumpkin pie.
+She loved hearing stories from new gardeners, the child whose bean plant had grown taller than she was, the family who made the first Martian pumpkin pie.

 Leave a Reply